omkar231098/E-Commerce_API/README.md

 - **Rate limiting to prevent abuse:** Implements rate limiting to prevent abuse and ensure service stability.
 - **Validate request data:** Validates incoming request data to ensure data integrity and security.
 - **Handle errors gracefully:** Provides meaningful error messages and handles errors gracefully.
+-
+## Tech Stack

+- **Node.js:** A JavaScript runtime for building scalable network applications.
+- **Express.js:** A web application framework for Node.js, providing robust features for building APIs and web applications.
+- **MongoDB:** A NoSQL database used for storing and managing data related to products, categories, carts, orders, and users.
+- **JSON Web Tokens (JWT):** A compact, URL-safe means of representing claims to be transferred between two parties.
+Used for user authentication and session management.
+- **express-rate-limit:** Middleware for rate limiting HTTP requests to prevent abuse and ensure service stability.
+- **bcrypt:** A library used for hashing passwords to enhance security.
+- **Validator:** A library used for validating request data to ensure data integrity and security.
+- **Mongoose:** An object modeling tool for MongoDB and Node.js, providing a schema-based solution to model application data.
+-
 ## Getting Started

 1. **Clone the repository:**